 A non-persistent order is processed without the extra step of being persisted in a database.
-As opposed to persistent orders, non-persistent orders will not be re-loaded to the order book after a system failure, i.e. they will be definitively lost.
-Non-persistent orders cannot be entered with an order validity GTC or GTD, and therefore they cannot survive until the next business day.
+As opposed to persistent orders, non-persistent orders will not be re-loaded to the order book after a system failure, i.e. they are definitively lost.